wizant/tinymce-excerpt/readme.txt

 ==Known issues / bugs==

+Please [report any issues](http://www.simonwheatley.co.uk/contact-me/) that you find.

 * When you click the "advanced toolbar" button, the advanced toolbar shows up on the Content, rather than the excerpt.
 Reported by [Jorge Villalobos](http://hypenotic.com/)
 * You can’t send images to the excerpt editor from the edit page file browser; you have to send them to the main editor, then copy and paste.
 * To show the excerpt you have to use a template which uses [the_excerpt](http://codex.wordpress.org/Template_Tags/the_excerpt), rather than [the_content](http://codex.wordpress.org/Template_Tags/the_content).

+== Requests ==

+I'm simply noting requests here, I've not necessarily looked into how possible any of these are or how much effort they might require.

+* It would be great if you could switch between TinyMCE and Quicktags as the content does.
+Requested by [Jorge Villalobos](http://hypenotic.com/)

 == Installation ==